 HUD’s Office of Community Planning and Development, Congressional Grants Division is responsible for the administration of congressionally-directed spending under the Economic Development Initiative - Community Project Funding (CPF).

-What are Community Project Funding Grants?
+What are Economic Development Initiative - Community Project Funding (CPF) grants?

-Content current as of June 15, 2022.
+Content current as of March 09, 2023.